 All states have risk-based capital ("RBC") ratio requirements for insurance companies.
 The NAIC RBC system was created to provide a capital adequacy standard that is related to risk, raises a safety net for insurers, is uniform among the states, and provides regulatory authority for timely action.
 The RBC system requires an insurer to calculate a minimum amount of capital that it must maintain to support the various risks to which it is exposed.
 A separate factor is used across each major risk category, and may vary by primary insurance type.
 RBC focuses on the material risks that are common for the particular insurance type.
 For life and health insurance, RBC considers investment risk, insurance risk, interest rate risk, and other market and business risks, by applying factors to various amounts presented in the company's statutory financial statements.
-The RBC framework was updated in 2022 to introduce more granular charges associated with mortality risk in the RBC formula for life insurers.
-For the year ended December 31, 2022, the RBC ratios for the U.S. Branch and SLF Inc.'s U.S. life and health insurance subsidiaries are expected to exceed the levels under which any remedial or regulatory action would be required.
+For the year ended December 31, 2023, the RBC ratios for the U.S. Branch and SLF Inc.'s U.S. life and health insurance subsidiaries are expected to exceed the levels under which any remedial or regulatory action would be required.